 For those heading straight into the Rockies, shuttle buses go to the most popular resort towns daily, including Breckenridge, Vail and Steamboat Springs.
 The Bustang is one great, state-run option, offering a a modern, bathroom-equipped bus, which will take you as far as Glenwood Springs from Union Station, as well as north to Fort Collins, or south to Colorado Springs.

-You may also rent a car as this will allow you to tour around the best parts of the state.
+You may also drive a car as this will allow you to tour around the best parts of the state.
 Winter it’s advised to get 4WD or at least front wheel with good tread on the tires.
 In summer any car will do, and if you need you can rent Jeeps or ATVs, at towns like Ouray and Buena Vista, for accessing nearby backcountry’s high-clearance 4×4 roads.

 What to Consider Bringing to Colorado